aott33/GoPLC/docs/prd.md

 David downloads go-plc and reads through the Docusaurus deployment guide.
 He's pleasantly surprised - there's a complete section on Linux device configuration for real-time performance, SCADA integration examples, and even a tank battery reference implementation that matches exactly what he needs to deploy.

 At the first site, he installs go-plc on an industrial Linux edge device, copies the tank battery configuration YAML, adjusts the Modbus addresses for the local I/O, and starts the service.
 Within 2 hours, the PLC is running.
-He configures the Sparkplug B settings to point to the client's MQTT broker, and data starts flowing into Ignition immediately.
+He configures the OPC UA server settings, and Ignition connects immediately to start pulling real-time data.

 The breakthrough moment comes when the client requests a logic change during commissioning.
 David opens the Go task file, makes the adjustment, rebuilds the binary, and restarts the service.
 Total time: 3 minutes.
 With a traditional PLC, this would have meant opening a proprietary IDE, connecting remotely, downloading the program, and testing - easily 30 minutes.